FAQ: Tampa Probation Violations

 Will I go to jail for a probation violation?

 If this is a second or subsequent violation or a serious violation, you’re more likely to go through a hearing and be punished.
 If you were on probation instead of in jail or prison, the judge could revoke your probation.
 You might have to serve the entire sentence for the crime you had probation for.
 If you committed a new offense, then you might be jailed while awaiting your next trial.

 Can I end my probation early?

-If you have not violated your probation, and you’ve paid all fines and fees, then talk with Brett Metcalf, Criminal Defense Attorney, P.A., about filing a Motion for Early Termination of Probation.
+If you have not violated your probation, and you’ve paid all fines and fees, then talk with Metcalf Falls, Criminal Defense Attorneys, P.A., about filing a Motion for Early Termination of Probation.
 A lawyer can craft a compelling argument for why a judge should end your supervision early.